UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 All pull requests should remain focused in scope and avoid containing unrelated commits.

+Your pull request will be reviewed by at least one maintainer of the theme.
+While your code should be complete enough to be understood by the person reviewing it, we don't want to spend an extensive amount of time reviewing code--try to keep your code sample brief enough to be reviewed within one hour.

-Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.).
-Code that does not adhere to these standards will not be merged into the project.
+Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.)  Code that does not adhere to these standards will not be merged into the project.

 ### How to submit a pull request